COMTEL Project

 COMTEL Project is a program of the Common Market for Eastern and Southern Africa (COMESA) aimed at creating a regional telecommunications infrastructure for the 21 member states via a fiber backbone.
 This will help member states get rid of satellite links they currently use for their transit traffic between themselves going via Europe, America and Asia.

 Implementation

-COMESA reportedly made a deal with Anderberg-Ericsson Consortium of Mauritius as the strategic equity partner but it was later reported that Ericsson would not become an equity partner.
-On 26 February 2007 it was reported that the COMTEL Project had stalled and that individual member countries would develop their own regional telecommunication infrastructures.
+COMESA allegedly entered into an agreement with the Anderberg-Ericsson Consortium of Mauritus as a strategic equity partner; however, it was subsequently reported that Ericsson would not participate as an equity partner.
+On February 26, 2007, it was announced that the COMTEL Project had encountered delays, leading to individual member countries developing their own regional telecommunication infrastructures.